sindresorhus/electron-util/readme.md

 Menu.setApplicationMenu(menu);
 ```

-### openSystemPreferences(panel, path): Promise<void> <sup>*macOS*</sup>
+### openSystemPreferences(panel, section): Promise<void> <sup>*macOS*</sup>

 Type: `Function`

-On macOS, opens the System Preferences.
+Open the System Preferences on macOS.

+This function does nothing on other systems.

-Optionally open on a specific pane and section.
-Not all system preferences are accessible using this method.
-Available combinations can be found [here](https://macosxautomation.com/system-prefs-links.html)
+Optionally provide a pane and section.
+A list of available options can be found [here](https://macosxautomation.com/system-prefs-links.html).

 #### pane